kenhkan/morrison/README.md

 #### Tree structures

 The benefit of tree structures in cFBP is to pass multiple IPs as one IP in a bounded connection.
-In Morrison, we cannot pass just the handle of a tree of IPs between processes as each process of them is a Unix system process.
+In Vyzzi, we cannot pass just the handle of a tree of IPs between processes as each process of them is a Unix system process.

 ## Personas